 Our device will use a 9V battery to power each of the components.
 The battery will be connected to two linear regulators that will output two different voltages.
 As for power supply, there are only two values we need: 2.5 Volts and 5 Volts.
 All of our components need 5 volts, whereas the Hall-Effect Sensor and the ADC both need a reference voltage of 2.5 volts.
-This battery will be turned on and off by a switch and should be able to feed into the linear regulators at $9 \pm 0.1V$ continuously.
+This battery will be turned on and off by a switch and should be able to feed into the linear regulators at 9 + -0.1V continuously.
+The sole purpose of the switch is to make sure we are able to shut off power to the other components.
+When the switch is in the off position, no power will be going to the devices.

-Requirements Verification - Supply voltage at 9 V A voltmeter will be used to test to make sure the battery is supplying the appropriate amount of voltage The black pin of the voltmeter will be touching ground, while the red pin will be touching the power supply to measure the voltage being supplied - Linear regulator appropriately regulates the supply voltage for the necessary values - A voltmeter will be used to test to make sure the regulator is outputting the correct values - The on/off switch should turn off the circuit when its at the off position and - If the circuit has power through it when the on switch is in the on state turn on the circuit when it is at the on position
+Requirements Verification - Supply voltage at 9 V A voltmeter will be used to test to make sure the battery is supplying the appropriate amount of voltage The black pin of the voltmeter will be touching ground, while the red pin will be touching the power supply to measure the voltage being supplied - Linear regulator appropriately regulates the supply voltage for the necessary values - A voltmeter will be used to test to make sure the regulator is outputting the correct values - The on/off switch should turn off the circuit when its at the off position and turn on the circuit when it is at the on position - If the circuit has power through it when the on switch is in the on state and it does not have power through when it is at the off state, the switch works correctly

-Figure 7: Requirements and Verification Table for Power Supply
+Figure 8: Requirements and Verification Table for Power Supply

-Tolerance Analysis:
+2.3 Tolerance Analysis